-Health and Safety Code 11375 HS is the California statute governing the possession, possession for sale, and sale of certain controlled substances.
+Health and Safety Code 11375 HS prohibits the possession, possession for sale, and sale of certain controlled substances.
 These substances include prescription sedatives and benzodiazepine drugs such as

 - Ativan, and